On-Page Optimization: The Complete Checklist 2026

 - Portfolio and reference pages

-- Structural improvements -- Add tables of contents, FAQ sections, or summaries
+- Structural improvements— Add tables of contents, FAQ sections, or summaries

-- Multimedia elements -- Add videos, infographics, or interactive elements
+- Multimedia elements— Add videos, infographics, or interactive elements

-Important for the Austrian market: Pay attention to legal currency during updates.
-The GDPR, the Austrian E-Commerce Act (ECG), and industry-specific regulations change regularly.
+Important for the Austrian market: Pay attention to updateslegal updatesThe GDPR, the Austrian E-Commerce Act (ECG), and industry-specific regulations change regularly.
 Outdated legal information on your website can jeopardize not only your rankings but also your legal position.

-Create a content calendar that schedules regular updates of your most important pages.
+Create aContent calendar, which schedules regular updates to your most important pages.
 A pragmatic approach for SMEs in the DACH region:

-- Quarterly: Conduct a comprehensive content audit
+- Conduct a comprehensive content audit quarterly.

-- With every update: Adjust the "Last updated" display in the article (Google evaluates this date)
+- With each update, the"Last updated" displayAdjust in the article (Google evaluates this date)

-According to a PwC Austria study, 38% of Austrian internet users already regularly use voice assistants like Google Assistant, Siri, or Alexa.
-In the German-speaking region, usage has increased by 45% over the last three years, with the 25-44 age group being particularly active.
+According to aStudy by PwC Austriaalready use38% of Austrian internet usersregularly use voice assistants like Google Assistant, Siri, or Alexa.
+In German-speaking countries, usage has increased by [amount missing] in the last three years.45%Participation has increased, with the 25-44 age group being particularly active.

 The most common use cases for voice search in Austria are:

-- Local searches -- "Where is the nearest web design agency?"
+- Local searches— "Where is the nearest web design agency?"
 (62% of all voice searches)

-- Information searches -- "How much does a website cost?"
+- Information searches— "How much does a website cost?"
 (24%)

-- Navigation searches -- "Open the website of [company name]" (14%)
+- Navigation searches— "Open the website of [company name]" (14%)

 Voice searches differ fundamentally from typed search queries.
-They are longer, more conversational, and frequently formulated as questions.
-Your on-page optimization must account for these characteristics:
+They arelonger, more conversational, and often phrased as a questionYour on-page optimization must take these special features into account:

-Implement question-answer structure:
+Implement a question-and-answer structure:

-- Use naturally phrased questions as H2 or H3 headings
+- Use naturally phrased questions as H2 or H3 headings.

-- Answer the question directly and concisely in the first 1-2 sentences (40-50 words)
+- Answer the question directly and concisely in the first 1-2 sentences (40-50 words).

-- Then add more detailed explanations
+- Then add more detailed explanations.

 Use natural language:

-- Write the way your target audience speaks -- avoid overly technical jargon
+- Write the way your target audience speaks — avoid overly technical jargon.

-- Consider Austrian speech patterns and expressions
+- Take Austrian language customs and expressions into account.

-- Use long-tail keywords in question form: "How do I optimize my website for Google?"
+- UseLong-tail keywords in question form"How do I optimize my website for Google?"

 Include local information:

-Featured snippets -- the highlighted answers at the top of Google search results -- are position zero and thus the holy grail of organic search.
-According to a SEMrush analysis for the German market, featured snippets receive an average of 8.6% of all clicks for a search query.
+Featured snippets — the highlighted answers at the top of Google search results — are thePosition Zeroand thus the holy grail of organic quests.
+According to oneAnalysis of SEMrushFeatured snippets for the German market receive an average of8.6% of all clicksa search query.

 There are four types of featured snippets, each requiring different on-page optimization:

-1. Paragraph Snippets (82% of all featured snippets)
+1. Paragraph snippets (82% of all featured snippets)

-2. List Snippets (11%)
+2. List snippets (11%)

-- Use ordered (`<ol>`) or unordered (`<ul>`) lists
+- Use ordered (`<ol>`) or unordered (`<ul>`) lists.

-- Keep list items short and concise
+- Keep list entries short and concise.

-- Structure instructions as numbered steps
+- Structure instructions as numbered steps.

-3. Table Snippets (5%)
+3. Table snippets (5%)

-- Use HTML tables for comparisons, price overviews, or specifications
+- Use HTML tables for comparisons, price overviews, or specifications.

-- Label columns and rows clearly
+- Label columns and rows clearly.

 - Keep tables compact (3-5 columns, up to 10 rows)

-4. Video Snippets (2%)
+4. Video snippets (2%)

 - Add timestamps and chapter markers

-Technical Requirements for Voice Search and Featured Snippets
+Technical requirements for Voice Search and Featured Snippets

-Beyond content optimization, there are technical requirements that increase your chances of featured snippets and voice search results:
+In addition to content optimization, there are technical requirements that increase your chances of featured snippets and voice search results:

-- Page speed -- Google prefers fast pages for featured snippets.
-The average load time of a page in a featured snippet is 4.6 seconds -- significantly faster than average
+- Side speedGoogle prioritizes fast pages for featured snippets.
+The average load time for a page in a featured snippet is...4.6 seconds— significantly faster than average

-- Mobile optimization -- Over 70% of all voice searches are conducted on mobile devices
+- Mobile optimization— Over 70% of all voice searches are conducted on mobile devices

-Measurement and Optimization
+Measurement and optimization

 Track the success of your voice search and featured snippet strategy with these metrics:

-- Featured snippet tracking -- Tools like Semrush or Ahrefs show for which keywords you hold featured snippets
+- Featured snippet trackingTools like Semrush or Ahrefs show you which keywords should be featured in snippets.

-- Long-tail keyword rankings -- Monitor your rankings for question-based keywords
+- Long-tail keyword rankings— Monitor your rankings for question-based keywords

-Conclusion: On-Page Optimization as the Foundation of Your SEO Success
+Conclusion: On-page optimization as the foundation of your SEO success

 The most important takeaways:

-- Title tags and H-tags are the foundation -- optimize them first
+- Title Tags and H-Tagsare the foundation -- optimize them first

-- Content quality according to E-E-A-T is the most important single factor
+- Content quality according to E-E-A-Tis the most important single factor

-- Internal linking is often underestimated but extremely effective
+- Internal linkingIt is often underestimated, but extremely effective

-- Core Web Vitals are official ranking factors -- do not ignore them
+- Core Web VitalsThese are official ranking factors -- don't ignore them

-- Regular review and updates keep your optimization current
+- Regular reviewAnd updates keep your optimization up to date.

-Use the GoldenWing SEO Checker to check the current on-page status of your website.
-And if you need professional support -- at GoldenWing, we have over 3 years of experience with on-page optimization for the Austrian market.
-Contact us for a free SEO audit.
+Use theGoldenWing SEO Checkerto check the current on-page status of your website.
+And if you need professional support -- at GoldenWing we have over 3 years of experience with on-page optimization for the Austrian market.Contact usfor a free SEO audit.